This project is maintained by amsikking in the York lab, and was funded by Calico Life Sciences LLC

 Here we offer a relatively simple mechanical design (Figure A4), that utilizes some fast 50-100mm linear stages from Thorlabs (parts DDS050 and DDS100).
 However, any mechanical solution that achieves the required alignment of the lenses and relative motions is acceptable.
 The solution we present combines the zoom optics into a single large mount that can be aligned to an axis that is parallel to the optical table, and includes provision for an objective and a dichroic.
 The DDS stages have a max speed of 500mm/s so we can expect a responsive zoom experience for tuning the magnification to different sample types.
 See the included zoom_lens_132.5-150mm.pdf for a high quality reproduction of the 2D drawings, or 3D CAD in eDrawings, Solidworks or .STEP format.

-Drawing:
+Drawing: |

-The alignment of the zoom lens can be tricky, but with patients and good practice it can be done.
+The alignment of the zoom lens can be tricky, but with patience and good practice it can be done.
 For an experienced builder a morning or afternoon should be enough time.
 Here are some pointers:

 Here's an example script for changing the focal length of the zoom lens across the full range (132.5-150mm).
 Before attempting to run this script, make sure the individual device adaptors for the DDS050 and DDS100 motorized stages are working, that the mechanical assembly is correct and the start positions of the stages are appropriate for the homing routine.